What is retrofit?

 The best place to start is with the basics to make your home more comfortable and easier to keep warm and healthy.
 CSE’s retrofit experts recommend a ‘fabric-first’ approach, prioritising repairs, insulation, draught-proofing and ventilation before more exciting measures like solar panels and heat pumps.
 A home that leaks heat through draughts or poor insulation wastes energy, whether it’s renewable or not!

 Boiled down, our retrofit experts recommend a three-step approach:

 - Energy conservation – this step reduces the amount of energy needed in your home.
 You’ll receive advice on draughts, your appliances and smarter ways to use energy.
 This can be as simple as closing curtains to retain heat or using heating controls effectively.
 Small actions add up to save energy and money.

-- Energy efficiency - where measures are installed to improve the fabric of the building, such as insulation and secondary glazing.
-There are many ways to approach this depending on the house, as the size, age and year it was built will play a factor in which measures are available.
+- Energy efficiency – where measures are installed to improve the fabric of the building, such as insulation and secondary glazing.
+There are many ways to approach this.
+The size, age and year your home was built will play a factor in which measures are available.